ObserverMoment/arch_spacex_challenge/README.md

 ## Comments

 The vast majority of launches use the Falcon 9 rocket, making the Rocket Info -> Details page functionality somewhat redundant.
 This page should be updated to show info beyond just the rocket if it is to be useful.

+Build tested and working on iOS simulator and Android emulator.